xbenitogranell/diatoms-biogeography-southamerica/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-This repository contains the code and data of contemporary (1980s - 2017) diatom datasets of tropical South America.
+This repository contains the code and data of contemporary (1980s - 2017) diatom datasets of tropical South America (TSADB).
 The [database](http://www.xavierbenito.com/bgsa/bgsa.html) includes diatom (unicelular siliceous algae) data and associated environmental variables of waterbody sites (streams, wetlands, lakes), covering an altitudinal gradient from 220 to 5,070 m a.s.l. between 8°N–30°S and 58–79°W.

-Datasets are mostly available on [Dryad](https://datadryad.org/resource/doi:10.5061/dryad.ck7pt) while here the aim is to provide a [shiny](http://shiny.rstudio.com) app to interactively **visualize** and **explore** the database in R for promoting biodiversity, biogeographic and paleolimnological studies in tropical South America.
+Datasets are available as Excel Data Tables on [Dryad](https://doi.org/10.5061/dryad.jm63xsjbs) and [Zenodo](https://doi.org/10.5281/zenodo.5415446) as R files, while here the aim is to provide a [shiny](http://shiny.rstudio.com) app to interactively **visualize** and **explore** the database in R for promoting biodiversity, biogeographic and paleolimnological studies in tropical South America.

 ### Database visualization
 A table with geographical coordinates of lakes is available (file <i>biogeographySites.csv</i>) in the <i>data</i> folder.